 Dr. Steven Pfeiffer is a popular speaker, author, consultant, and board certified and licensed psychologist.
-He is an Emeritus Professor at Florida State University and an internationally recognized authority in the areas of parenting and the social and emotional needs of the gifted.
+He is an Emeritus Professor at Florida State University and an internationally recognized authority in the areas of parenting, the psychology of sport and competition, and the social and emotional needs of the gifted.

 As we adjust to starting a new school year and the new school policies and practices that we will implement because of COVID-19, we and our students are likely feeling some anxiety.
 We wanted to share a short video with you from Dr. Jeffrey Zeig in which he discusses how to deal with anxiety related to uncertainty.